erfanbahrami/erfanbahrami.github.io/about.md

 layout: page
 title: About
 ---
 I am a M.Sc. student at [Sharif University of Technology](https://sharif.edu).
-Currently, I am a member of DNS laboratory, and my research is focused on the security and privacy of Machine Learning.
+Currently, I am a member of the Data and Network Security Laboratory (DNSL), and my research is focused  on the combination of blockchain layer 2 solutions with Internet of Things devices.

 I received my bachelor degree from the [Computer and Electrical Engineering department](https://ece.iut.ac.ir/) at [Isfahan University of Technology](http://iut.ac.ir/).